alihamraoui/AsaruSim_Application_Note/README.md

 > Ali Hamraoui, Laurent Jourdren and Morgane Thomas-Chollier.
 AsaruSim: a single-cell and spatial RNA-Seq Nanopore long-reads simulation workflow.
 > bioRxiv 2024.09.20.613625; doi: [https://doi.org/10.1101/2024.09.20.613625](https://doi.org/10.1101/2024.09.20.613625)

-## Structure

-The repository is organized into three main directories, each pertaining to a different aspect of RNA-Seq simulation and analysis:
+This repository is organized into three main directories, each pertaining to a different aspect of simulation and analysis:

 ### 1. Sequence Identity Estimation